BlueFenixProductions/Blue-Fenix-Productions-LLC/README.md

 # Simple solutions.
-> “Our life is frittered away by detail.
-Simplify, simplify.”
+> “The greatest ideas are the simplest.”
-> ― Henry David Thoreau
+― William Golding

 ### Lorem ipsum